joansalasoler/gscrib/docs/user-guide.md

 ```

 You should now have a file named ```output.gcode``` in your project folder.
-You can open it in a text editor to see the generated G-code.
+Open it in a text editor to see the generated G-code.
 This is a very
 basic example.
 Once you're comfortable, you can add loops, curves, safety
 checks, and even export directly to your CNC.
 All using Python's full power.